 for our Free Shop-Day Event where you can take -free of charge- clothes for your children.

-The next Shop Day will be Sunday, February 5 from 10am til 2pm.
+The next Shop Day will be: Sunday November 5

 Our hope is that this change will allow even more Spokane families to get a little boost.
 Don't forget to spread the word!